 All of this is not to say that DUI cases in Oregon cannot be plea bargained.
 They absolutely can, just within some restrictions.
 Common terms that are negotiated are: the length of the jail term and the time of reporting (when does the client report to the jail to serve his/her time), alternatives to incarceration or alternatives to shorten the length of incarceration, the amount of community work service to be performed, whether a client can do electronic monitoring in lieu of jail or community work service, whether a client can do house arrest in lieu of jail or community work service, and whether a client must plead to other collateral charges related to the DUI (typically other violations or misdemeanors).

-Plea bargaining when a defendant is unrepresented should be undertaken with extreme caution, or arguably not done at all.
-A defendant who does not have an attorney and attempts to call a prosecutor on the phone or send the prosecutor an email or letter runs a serious risk that comments, admissions, or confessions made in the communication– perhaps even well-intentioned comments with the intent of showing remorse or gaining sympathy or understanding from the prosecutor– may very-well be used against the defendant in the DUI prosecution.
+Accepting a plea offer and pleading guilty when your unrepresented is risky.
+Similarly, efforts to attempt to negotiate your own case should be undertaken with extreme caution– or arguably not done at all.
+A defendant who does not have an attorney and attempts to call a prosecutor on the phone or send the prosecutor an email or letter runs a substantial risk that comments, admissions, or confessions made in the communication– perhaps even well-intentioned comments with the intent of showing remorse or gaining sympathy or understanding from the prosecutor– may very-well be used against the defendant in the DUI prosecution or sentencing.
 For example, a written apology from a defendant sent to a prosecutor with the hopes of reducing jail may have the effect of assisting the prosecutor in actually prosecuting the defendant.

 Plea negotiations are best undertaken with the assistance of an attorney.
 An attorney experienced in Oregon DUI cases is going to be able to advise a client as to what to do so that they can impress upon the prosecutor and the court that the client is taking the matter seriously and has addressed the concerns of the State.
 An attorney is also going to know what the typical sentences are, and how to reduce some of the impact of negative consequences of a DUI conviction.

-If you have questions about your Oregon DUI case, and if you’re looking for assistance from an experienced attorney, contact our office for a no-cost & no-obligation initial consultation to see if we can help you.
+If you have questions about your DUI case, and if you’re looking for assistance from an experienced Oregon DUI attorney, contact our office for a consultation and strategy session.